IHE/QRPH.CCG/input/pagecontent/CCG_v1_over.md

 **and** its condition statement must also be true.
 The trigger events may be leveraged by a digital health solution to inform when it should invoke a CCG evaluation operation (\$apply).
-Such an approach requires each individual CCG workflow process to be followed so that each state in the workflow occurs; otherwise, the trigger events will not fire true.
+Such an approach requires each individual workflow process to be followed in its entirety so that each state in the workflow is reached; otherwise, the trigger events will not have a chance to fire true.

 <figure>